Skip to main content

 Native bird species commonly seen on the island include the tui, bellbird/korimaka, fantail/pīwakawaka, brown creeper/pīpipi, tomtit/miromiro, rifleman/titipounamulittle shag/kawau pakakākā, kākāriki and falcon.

-Three native bird species have so far been successfully reintroduced to Coal Island - Haast tokoeka (kiwi) in 2009; and Yellowhead/mohua and New Zealand robin/toutouwai in 2015.
+Four native bird species have so far been successfully reintroduced to Coal Island - Haast tokoeka (kiwi) in 2009; Yellowhead/mohua and New Zealand robin/toutouwai in 2015; and kākāpō in May 2024.

 About the Trust